Which countries will have the highest mortality from COVID-19 come September 1, 2021? The numbers may surprise you.

 Now that we've gained a more accurate understanding of COVID-19's toll, we see significant epidemics that have largely been hidden from the world’s view.
 In these countries, vaccinating the most vulnerable populations (people over 65 years, persons with disabilities, and those with chronic conditions) before the winter surge will be critical for preventing an even larger death toll.
 In addition, strong public health measures—including increasing mask wearing in public next fall and winter, and using social distancing mandates as needed—will bolster these countries' defenses against COVID-19 as vaccination continues to ramp up.
 As many high-income countries continue to procure more vaccines, it is vital to ensure equal access for low- and middle-income countries.
 The longer we delay vaccine access to less wealthy nations, the longer it will take to reach a global recovery from this pandemic.

-ACKNOWLEDGEMENTS: The authors would like to thank Professor Christopher Murray for his input on the analysis; Rebecca Sirull, Erin Frame, and Spencer Pease for fact checking; and William Dangel for his feedback on the article.
+ACKNOWLEDGMENTS: The authors would like to thank Professor Christopher Murray for his input on the analysis; Rebecca Sirull, Erin Frame, and Spencer Pease for fact checking; and William Dangel for his feedback on the article.

 EDITOR'S NOTE: The authors are employed by the University of Washington's Institute for Health Metrics and Evaluation (IHME), which produced the COVID-19 forecasts described in this article.
 IHME collaborates with the Council on Foreign Relations on Think Global Health.
 All statements and views expressed in this article are solely those of the individual authors and are not necessarily shared by their institution.